Ana avoids problems. She thinks that any problem that her staff creates reflects her ability as a supervisor. Problems stressed her out.

 You will sometimes discover that your problem is a beautiful one that once solved will bring you better opportunities.
 There are problems that although you cannot fully eliminate, you can minimize.

 2. Gather information.
 Gather as much data.
 Jumping to your default solution may not solve the problem.
 It is likely that Einstein is right.
-Your present problem is a product of your present thinking.
+Your present problem is a product of your past thinking.
 But don’t take too long.
 Some problems need solution now.

 3. Consider the alternate solutions to the problems.
 Your first solution in mind is not always the best solution.
 That’s your default.
 Don’t jump into that.